NUWCDIVNPT/stig-manager/docs/features/common-tasks.rst

 -------------------

 If you have Manage or Owner access to a Collection, you can grant access to that Collection to other Users.
-Check ou the :ref:`User Grants <grants-panel>` section of the user guide for a description of this feature, or the :ref:`glossary <terminology>` for more information about :term:`User Access Levels. <User>`
+Check out the :ref:`User Grants <grants-panel>` section of the user guide for a description of this feature, or the :ref:`glossary <terminology>` for more information about :term:`User Access Levels. <User>`

 To the System